How to use this site to get your Idaho Boundary Trail GPS tracks & waypoints:

 9. Now transfer all those maps to the removable chip in your GPS.
 Take the GPS micro SD card out, and put it in a memory card reader, plug it into a USB port in your computer.
 In Mapsource, then click on “transfer” and “send to device”.
 A window will open, and you can select the port with the memory card reader, and click “send.”
 It will take a while.
 You can also do this without taking the micro SD card out of your GPS by using the cable that came with the GPS, but it takes a lot longer to transfer all the maps that way.

 10. You are ready to go!
 Turn on your GPS, and you will have all the maps installed, along with the transparencies that show the IBT.
 On the map screen, you can push the menu button, then scroll to “setup map”, enter, then scroll to IBT alternate or IBT main, and select or uncheck each one.
 If it isn’t checked, you won’t see it.
 I like to see only the main track, then when I get to a waypoint that notifies me of the start of an alternate, I can decide whether I want to continue on the main track or to hike the alternate.
 If I want to follow the alternate, I just check the alternate and deselect the main, so the map is less cluttered.
-Yeti never deselects the “Main” track since he likes to see when it re-joins.
-Yeti does deselect the alternate map when not needed.
+Yeti never deselects the “Alt” track since he likes to see when it re-joins.
+The Main track is Red & the Alternate track is Blue.

 If you have a GPS made by a manufacturer other than Garmin: